DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 nothing to commit, working tree clean

-~/src/git-workshop-2 $ gl
+~/src/git-workshop-2 $ git gr
 * 70e6b9f (origin/my-first-feature) Add a really cool feature
 * 8adbc7b (HEAD -> main, origin/main, origin/HEAD) Add content to helloworld.txt
 * 3e228e1 Initial commit
 ```

-(Even though this secondary copy is still on the same computer we can pretend like it's on a
-different machine; the behavior will be exactly the same.)
+(Even though this secondary copy is still on the same computer we can pretend like it's on a different machine; the behavior will be exactly the same.)

 The fresh clone of the repo in `git-workshop-2` has `main` checked out by default.
-Once again, note
-that this `main` branch is a different branch branch from `origin/main` and `main` in the "desktop"
+Once again, note that this `main` branch is a different branch branch from `origin/main` and `main` in the "desktop" repo.
-repo.
 All three branches happen to point to the same commit at the moment.
-It is worth noting that
-`origin/main` in both the "desktop" and "laptop" repos refers to the same branch on GitHub since
-`origin` points to the same remote repo in both local repos.
+It is worth noting that `origin/main` in both the "desktop" and "laptop" repos refers to the same branch on GitHub since `origin` points to the same remote repo in both local repos.

 Let's checkout the feature branch on the "laptop:"